amritkarnraj/amritkarnraj/README.md

-# 👋 Hi, I'm Amrit Karn
+# 👋 Hi, I'm Amrit Karn Raj

 ## 👀 About Me
 I am a Data Specialist with a passion for turning raw data into valuable insights.
 My expertise lies in data analysis, data visualization, and business intelligence.
 Currently, I work at Futurense Technologies, where I am upskilling myself with various data-related skills, including Python for Data, SQL, Big Data, and Cloud technologies.